USDA-ARS-GBRU/GuideMaker/README.md

 ## Examples

-Use case: Retrieving guide sequence for SpCas9 (NGG) where length of guide sequence is 20 base pair.
-Length of unique zone is 11 base pairs.
+Use case: Make 20 nucleotide guide sequences for SpCas9 (NGG) in Carsonela ruddii.
+The length of the seed region near the PAM requred to be unique in each guide is 11 nucleotides.

 ```
     guidemaker \